-The course will present the theory of operating system implementation concepts or an overview of various operating system environments or both.
-Implementation theory concepts may include (but are not limited to): process management, memory management, disk management.
-Operating system environments may include (but are not limited to): DOS, Windows, UNIX/Linux, MVS, Macintosh.
+This course presents the theory of operating systems and an overview of one or more operating system environments.
+Operating system concepts covered should include (but are not limited to): process management, memory management, I/O management, file management, and security.
+Theory concepts will be put into practice with exercises, some requiring college algebra skills and/or basic programming knowledge.
+Operating system environments may include (but are not limited to): Windows, UNIX, Linux.
 Prerequisite: CS 219.
 3:0:3